 - Reduce, reuse and recycle so you produce less waste

-- Make sure you are getting your recycling right - check what can and cannot be recycled at home
+- Make sure you are getting your recycling right

 - Bring home less packaging by getting your own containers refilled.
 Many local shops now offer refills for products including dry foods, tea, cleaning products, and toiletries.
 See the Suffolk Refill Directory for details of participating shops and vendors near you.

 - Sharing, making, fixing, up-cycling, re-purposing and composting are all good habits to get into.
-Consult the Suffolk Recycling A to Z for ideas around reducing and reusing a wide range of items, as well as how and where to recycle them
+Consult the Suffolk Recycling A – Z for ideas around reducing and reusing a wide range of items, as well as how and where to recycle them